LF3551/LF3551/README.md

 ## Introduction

 Hey there!
-I’m Aleksei, a Senior Software & DevOps Engineer with 11+ years of experience blending full-stack development, cloud infrastructure design, and automation.
-Currently based in Thessaloniki, Greece, I focus on building **resilient, cost-efficient, and scalable systems in the cloud — especially on Google Cloud Platform (GCP)**.
+I’m Aleksei, a Senior Platform/Cloud Engineer (DevOps/SRE) and Senior Software Engineer with 11+ years of experience designing and operating secure, scalable cloud-native platforms and distributed systems.
+Currently based in Thessaloniki, Greece, I focus on building **reliable, audit-friendly, and security-first cloud platforms** — with deep hands-on experience on **Google Cloud Platform (GCP)** and solid exposure to **AWS/Azure**.

-In recent years, I’ve shifted from full-stack development toward **DevOps, cloud architecture, and platform engineering**, with a strong emphasis on automation, IaC, and observability.
-I work hands-on with tools like **Kubernetes, Terraform, ArgoCD, GitLab CI/CD**, and design production-grade infrastructure.
+I work at the intersection of **software engineering** and **platform engineering**: I build delivery foundations (IaC, CI/CD, GitOps), establish operational standards (runbooks, on-call readiness, incident playbooks), and integrate security controls into delivery workflows (vulnerability management, policy enforcement, secrets management, and secure defaults).
+My goal is to make platforms **safe to operate at scale**, predictable under change, and easy for teams to use without compromising security or velocity.

-When I’m not working on infrastructure, I write backend services in **Go**, contribute to full-stack projects with **React & Next.js**, and explore new technologies like **Rust** and **machine learning**.
+I value clean architecture, strong engineering culture, and pragmatic enablement practices — the kind that reduce key-person risk and keep systems maintainable over time.

 Check out my [Portfolio](https://www.alekseialeinikov.com), my [Google Cloud Skills Boost profile](https://www.cloudskillsboost.google/public_profiles/3f0276b2-6903-48d5-adf1-8831d5555c7e), or connect with me if you want to chat about DevOps, cloud, or building reliable systems.